AP Sources: Owners Approve Sale Of Marlins To Derek Jeter Group

 The closing is expected to be within a few days.
 Minority owners in the Sherman-Jeter group include NBA Hall of Famer Michael Jordan, who will have a small stake.

 Sherman spent much of his financial career in New York and has a home in Naples, Florida.
+Jeter lives in Tampa.

 As part of the transition, four well-known Marlins executives were told last week they won’t be retained.
 They were special assistant to the president Jeff Conine, who goes by the nickname “Mr. Marlin,” and three special assistants to the owner — Hall of Famers Andre Dawson and Tony Perez, and former manager Jack McKeon, who led the Marlins to the 2003 World Series championship.